/

 They’ll also have to provide training and education for new and existing users as the CRM system evolves and grows.
 They need to know how to customize the software as needs change and how to troubleshoot the system when problems arise.

-When do I Need a Dedicated CRM Administrator?
+When Do I Need a Dedicated CRM Administrator?

 As every business is different, there is no easy answer to this question.
-Hiring someone to handle your CRM system is an investment and not a cheap one.
-Deciding whether it’s time for a dedicated administrator will largely depend on the answer to these two questions:
+Hiring someone to handle your CRM system is an investment, not an inexpensive one.

 • What are the foreseeable responsibilities of your CRM administrator?